 Be Responsible about speaking commitments you volunteer for, and always show up, on time.

-Required to dress in business casual clothing for presentations.
+Dress in business casual clothing for presentations.
 Please no cut-off anything, although jeans are acceptable.

 • Introduction - name, age, and the school you attended, AinR’s purpose (see Mission Statement), and why speaking is important to you.
 Lead with asking if (they) know about GOOD SAMARITAN LAW* (see below!).

-• Speak approximately and no more than 15 minutes of personal story as it allows time to take questions at end.
+• Speak approximately, and no more than 15 minutes of personal story as it allows time to take questions at end.
 If 3 people, 1st presenter can be “lead” and provide introduction. use content relatable to age group of the student body.
 Attempt to keep your audience engaged throughout.

 • IMPORTANT:Discuss where you were at their age, include feelings, behaviors, activities, school performance prior to substance use.
 Be specific about how you felt so they can identify.